How do you accept contactless payments tapped on your phone without a card reader? What are the UK options for merchants?

 myPOS Glass (Android and iPhone)

-An Android or iPhone app for tap-on-phone is myPOS Glass.
-It is offered by a European e-money and payments platform called myPOS.
+An Android or iPhone app for tap-on-phone is myPOS Glass by European e-money and payments platform myPOS.

 To get started, you have to create a business account through the website.
 The sign-up is completed in several steps with documentation required.
 But once you’re accepted with an online business account, you can download the Android app and accept tap payments on your phone.